turingschool/front-end-curriculum/lessons/module-2/cross-browser-compat.md

 Start class by showing this tweet: https://twitter.com/Martijn_Cuppens/status/1015169981368225793 Discuss and open up div in different browsers.
 Get students to make guesses as to what is happening.

-Show this codepen example of a custom slider element to discuss vendor prefixes: https://codepen.io/hannahhch/pen/wEqXmN

 -->